MSLNZ/ls-fringeapp/README.md

 - cyan circle - mask for central gauge hole - square with hole only
 - cyan dot-dash line - starting column for finding gauge fringes
 - yellow crosses - peaks of each fringe,
-- pink lines - lines fiited to the peaks of the platen fringes,
+- pink lines - lines fitted to the peaks of the platen fringes,
-- green lines - lines fitted to the paeks of the gauge fringes
+- green lines - lines fitted to the peaks of the gauge fringes

 The calculated fringe fraction is displayed beneath the image and beside the filename on the control panel.
 Check visually it looks OK.

 If you messed up, click "Redo" in the control panel.
-Otherwise  click "Next" to work through all  the images.
+Otherwise, click "Next" to work through all the images.

-When finished click either "Calculate Zero Order" to calculate the gauge length closest to nominal or "Calulate All Orders" to calculate lengths for 5 fringe orders either side of nominal.
+When finished click either "Calculate Zero Order" to calculate the gauge length closest to nominal or "Calculate All Orders" to calculate lengths for 5 fringe orders either side of nominal.
 Choose the file to save the results to.
-This will produce a csv file, with columns as detailed below.
+This will produce a CSV file, with columns as detailed below.

 Other output files produced:
  - fflog.txt - a running list of all the attempts at calculating fringe fractions
- - info.shf.db - a binary file storing the annotation data for each image - this will be loaded if avaliable, and annotations shown for previously processed images.
+ - info.shf.db - a binary file storing the annotation data for each image - this will be loaded if available, and annotations shown for previously processed images.

-## Input and output file formats
+## Input and Output File Formats

 This program takes as input a comma separated text file where each line represents the data on one gauge wring.

 This should have no headers, with the following columns

 If both red and green images have been taken:
 ```